jacobnzw/reinforcement-learning/RL_NOTES.md

 These are **model-free methods** as they don't require the world model.
 They are also **value-based methods** because they depend on action-value function.

 The arrow $ \to $ indicates the update direction, "moving towards the target value".
 The right-hand side is the **target** value.
-The shorthand arrow notation merely foregrounds the essential nature of the update, and should not be interpreted as implying equality or prescribing how to update $ Q(s, a) $.
+The shorthand arrow notation merely foregrounds the essential nature of the update, and should not be interpreted as implying equality or prescribing how to update $Q(s, a)$.

 *Hint: Think of these updates as operating point-wise: the notation $ Q(s, a) $ refers to a single point on the surface of the $Q$ function, rather then a mathematical object of type function.*